Black Arrow: Vehicle

 The first and second stages were connected by an interstage structure containing four Siskin IB separation and ullage motors, which separated and ignited seven seconds after the first stage had cut off.
 The interstage separated from the second stage six seconds later.
 The second stage, which was 2.9 m long and measured 1.37 m in diameter, was powered by a two-chamber Gamma 2 engine which ignited shortly after the separation motors, and continued to burn for 123 seconds.
 Three minutes after launch, during the second stage burn, the payload fairing separated.

 About 257 seconds into the flight, the second stage cut off, and the rocket entered a coast phase to apogee.
 Immediately after cut-off, the second stage attitude control system was pressurised.
 During the coast the correct orientation for third stage separation was maintained by means of the attitude control system.
 Towards the end of the coast period, the third stage was spun up to a rate of 3 hertz (180 rpm) by means of six Imp rockets.
 Five seconds later, the third stage separated, and following ten more seconds of coasting, it ignited.
 The third stage was a Waxwing solid rocket motor, which burned for 55 seconds.

 Just over a minute after the third stage had burned out, the payload was released, and gas generators were used to push the spacecraft and spent upper stage apart.
 The delay between burnout and separation was intended to reduce the risk of recontact between the upper stage and payload due to residual thrust.
-Despite this, following spacecraft separation on the R3 launch, the upper stage collided with the Prospero satellite, damaging one of the spacecraft's communications antennae; however the spacecraft was still able to successfully complete its mission.
+Despite this, following spacecraft separation on the R3 launch, the upper stage collided with the Prospero satellite, damaging one of the spacecraft's communications antennae.
+Despite this, the spacecraft was still able to complete its mission successfully.
 On the R3 launch, the ascent took 710 s from liftoff to spacecraft separation.

-Although none were ever built, several derivatives of Black Arrow were also proposed, as ways of increasing its payload capacity.
-One proposal added eight Raven solid rocket motors from the Skylark programme to the first stage as booster rockets.
+Although none were ever built, several derivatives of Black Arrow were also proposed, typically focused upon increasing its payload capacity.
+In its standard configuration, Black Arrow was not capable of launching some contemporary satellites up to a sufficient altitude to achieve geostationary orbit.
+Accordingly, one proposal was to add eight Raven solid rocket motors from the Skylark programme to the first stage as booster rockets.
 Another suggestion was to mount the entire rocket atop a Blue Streak missile, while a third proposal involved replacing the Gamma engines with the more powerful Larch.